Noise-robust Graph Learning by Estimating and Leveraging Pairwise Interactions: Proposed Approach

+where $B^{+},B^{-}$ denote the node pairs that are connected and disconnected, respectively. $\lambda$ is applied for the disconnected node pairs to deal with the sample imbalance problem, which can be calculated according to~\cite{kipf2016variational,DBLP:conf/iclr/KipfW17}.

+\textbf{Estimate the PI labels.} Given a well-trained PI label estimation model $f_e$, we derive the PI labels by taking the predictive confidence as the smoothed PI label, which is calculated as follows:

+where $y_{\text{PI}}(i,j)$ is proportional to the value of the dot product $h_i^T\cdot h_j$.
+The estimated PI label measures the predictive confidence by looking at the closeness between the prediction and the graph structure (\emph{i.e.,} node connectivity).
+If the predictive confidence becomes far away from the binary node connectivity (0 or 1), then the reliability of such predictions is relatively low, which results in a smoothed PI label and vice versa.
+We show in Section~\ref{sec:ablation} the ablations of training with different kinds of PI labels, including training with the PI labels by comparing the clean node labels.

-The PI learning procedure allows for explicitly exploiting the pairwise interactions between two nodes, resulting in a GNN that is affected less by the noisy class labels.
-Wu et al.~\cite{DBLP:journals/corr/abs-2006-07831} employed similarity labels $y_{PI}^2$ for regularization.
-However, it transforms the noise transition matrix estimated for noisy class labels $\overline{y}$ to correct the imperfect similarity labels, which is sensitive to the matrix estimation quality on the class labels.
-Meanwhile, the pairwise interactions from the input adjacency matrix cannot be explored.
+The PI label estimation procedure allows for explicitly exploiting the pairwise interactions between two nodes, resulting in a GNN that is affected less by the noisy class labels.~\cite{DBLP:journals/corr/abs-2006-07831} employed similarity labels for regularization.
+However, it transforms the noise transition matrix estimated from the noisy class labels $\overline{y}$ to correct the similarity labels, which is sensitive to the matrix estimation quality.
+Meanwhile, their approach did not deal with the noise-robust graph learning problem.